section-engineering-education/engineering-education/content/articles/introduction-to-wand-library-in-python/index.md

 ![python](/engineering-education/introduction-to-wand-library-in-python/blurred_image.png)

 ### Transform an image
-Image transformation is an essential and a robust feature when dealing with images.
+Image transformation is an essential and robust feature when dealing with images.
 Image transformation deals with rotating, inverting, adding effects, and so on.

 Here, we try to invert the image as shown below: